 This past weekend Kieran and I officially moved into our new house!
 Once we have enough of our stuff put away in the new house, we needed to chill.
 After the stress of packing, moving, and unpacking our belongs in under a week, I was in need of a stiff drink.
-I don’t drink whisky often but when I do, I have a taste for The Godfather Cocktail.
+I don’t drink whiskey often but when I do, I have a taste for The Godfather Cocktail.

 I researched the origin of Godfather Cocktails and the history of this particular drink is fuzzy, which is how you’ll feel after you consume a couple of these bad boys. 😀

 I do apologize, this post will be short this week.
 I shot the pictures for this recipe on Sunday afternoon, and by Sunday evening I started to feel off.
-I plugged through Monday the best I could but by Monday night I had a full blown head cold with a raging sore throat.
+I plugged through Monday the best I could but by Monday night I had a full-blown head cold with a raging sore throat.
 I’ve been under the weather ever since.

-Luckily for me I have scotch whiskey in the house!!!
+Luckily for me, I have scotch whiskey in the house!!!
 Nothing makes a sore throat feel better than sipping on some whiskey (besides maybe cold medicine, gargling salt water, rest, and all that other healthy mumbo jumbo).
 I may feel like shit this week but at least I have a delicious cocktail to help take my mind off how puny I feel.

 I’m not a huge scotch whiskey or amaretto drinker but I enjoy the taste of both on occasion.
 In fact, I don’t think I’ve consumed a drink with amaretto in years!
 Oddly even though I worked in bars during my 20’s, I’ve never heard about the Godfather until a few months ago.
 I read about the ingredients featured in the cocktail and was intrigued.
 I enjoy whiskey and amaretto but never thought to combine the two.
 Soon after reading about the Godfather I craved it and ordered it at the bar the next opportunity I got.
 I enjoy the flavors immensely so I wanted to share it with you!